 Activate to gain 40% Basic Attack damage for 5 seconds.
 Basic Attacking a Hero refreshes this duration.
 Once Divert Power: Weapons ends, drain all of Shield Capacitor's Shields.

-Combat Advantage enhances Fenix's PvE, allowing him to quickly solo capture all types of non-boss Mercenary Camps, and speeds up his waveclear.
+Combat Advantage enhances Fenix's PvE, allowing him to quickly solo capture all types of Mercenary Camps except Boss Camps, and speeds up his waveclear.
 Unfortunately, Divert Power: Weapons will be a better option, since it will add more damage in teamfights than Combat Advantage would.

 Level 10 Talents for Fenix